Pahute Mesa: Nuclear testing

 A total of 85 nuclear tests were conducted in Pahute Mesa between 1965 and 1992.
 Three of them—Boxcar, Benham and Handley—had a yield of over one megaton.
 Three tests were conducted as part of operation Plowshare and one as part of Vela Uniform.

 In 1988, as a prelude to the signing of the protocols to the Threshold Test Ban Treaty and the Peaceful Nuclear Explosions Treaty, the United States and the Soviet Union conducted two joint tests employing proposed treaty verification techniques.
 The first was Kearsarge, conducted in Area 19 of the NNSS, the second Shagan, conducted at the Semipalatinsk Test Site.

 Radioactive contamination

 The following tests resulted in a release of radioactivity that was detected outside of the NNSS.

 The Schooner plume spread plutonium and other radionuclides across Area 20 and northward into Nellis Air Force Range.
 According to measurements taken in 2001, the Schooner crater has the highest annual mean concentration of radioactive tritiated water of any area of the NNSS.

 Other uses

 The Schooner crater area resembles the lunar landscape.
 It was used along with other areas of the NNSS to train some of the astronauts of the Apollo program, among them Neil Armstrong, Dick Gordon, Buzz Aldrin, Dave Scott and Rusty Schweickart.
 In 1970, the Apollo 16 team of John Young and Charlie Duke trained at Schooner in the lunar rover.
+In May 2023, NASA returned to Schooner to test lunar equipment for the Artemis program.